Mar

 Complement biology revealed that hemolysis results from classical-pathway activation triggered by IgM bound at low temperatures, with quantifiable determinants such as thermal amplitude and complement fixation efficiency.

-Lymphoma biology showed that the pathogenic antibodies usually arise from a stereotyped clonal B-cell population in the bone marrow.
+Clonal hematology showed that, in primary chronic CAD, the pathogenic antibody usually arises from a stereotyped B-cell population in the bone marrow.

 These insights did not emerge in a simple linear sequence.
 Each was glimpsed partially before the others were fully understood.
 Together they transformed cold agglutinin disease from a puzzling serologic anomaly into a clinical disorder that sits at the intersection of immunology, complement biology, and clonal hematology.

-For clinicians and trainees, this arc is a reminder that diseases located at the boundary between autoimmunity and clonal hematology rarely fit neatly into a single category.
+For clinicians and trainees, this arc is a reminder that diseases located at the boundary between autoimmunity, complement biology, and clonal hematology rarely fit neatly into a single category.
 The history of cold agglutinin disease shows how classification, mechanism, and therapy evolve together over time, often slowly and nonlinearly, as new scientific tools reveal dimensions of disease that earlier observers could only partially glimpse.

 Early clinical observations and interpretation: